- Uptime: 99.99%

 3. Daily Backups

 Complimentary to the previous point, Kinsta creates free daily backups of all sites it hosts.
-Restoration is free of charge too and it is extremely easy to do as well.
+With hacking and data breaches abound, restoration is free of charge too and it is extremely easy to do as well.

 All you need to do is login into your Kinsta account, select the restoration date, and click the right button.

 The smaller Kinsta plans retain backups for 14 days.
 It doesn’t sound like a long period of time, but in the context of this WP host it makes perfect sense.

 There are so many monitoring tools in place that going two weeks without noticing an issue on your Kinsta site is extremely unlikely.

 If you feel the need for it, you can purchase backups to be made every 6 hours or every 60 minutes.